neopragma/dnmusic/articulation.md

 The article doesn't mention articulation with the glottis.
 I think most teachers wouldn't mention this until they get to the subject of double and triple tonguing, and I think that's the reason so many players have difficulty with those forms of articulation.

-In my opinion, players should practice basic articulations at a slow tempo using both the tongue and the glottis, including playing double- and triple-tonguing patters slowly.
+In my opinion, players should practice basic articulations at a slow tempo using both the tongue and the glottis, including playing double- and triple-tonguing patterns slowly.
 As they learn to articulate faster and to use multiple tonguing techniques, they don't feel as if they're doing anything special or different than usual; just faster.
 The results are often cleaner than when they only apply the glottis at faster tempos.

 Players who never practice articulation with the glottis except when double- or triple-tonguing rapidly tend to play sloppily and to have difficulty transitioning between single and multiple tonguing.